 Today's administrators must develop the expertise to move institutions forward while ensuring that institutional values and educational quality are preserved.
-The MPS-HEA program will equip administrators with tools to help their institutions succeed in this rapidly evolving environment.
+The MPS in Higher Education Administration program will equip administrators with tools to help their institutions succeed in this rapidly evolving environment.

 The overall goal of this program is to produce professionals who advance the core mission of higher education while enjoying a fulfilling and rewarding profession.
-Students who complete the MPS-HEA program will be able to:
+Students who complete the MPS Higher Education Administration program will be able to: